 This junction is the start and finish line, staging and registration area.

 Important notice about parking!
 Due to heavy rains and motor vehicle activity in the parking field, Forest Service officials are requiring all parking to remain on the side of roadways in a parallel direction to the road.

 Please do not enter the fields.
 Please ensure there are always two lanes of roadway still available for through traffic.

-Parking can occur on Turkey Springs Road as well as Monument Park Road.
-Sorry for any inconvenience.
+Parking can occur on Turkey Springs Road.

 What The Racers Say